 Your body is equipped with everything you need in order to maintain your vitality.
-And one of your most powerful tools for simple vital living is the abdominal breath.
+And one of your most powerful tools for simple vital living is the abdominal breath work.
 Yes, that same breath that comes so naturally to babies, as we watch them breathing with their cute little tummies.
-The same breath that we see children use as they run around and play.
-That same breath that adults… wait, why did we as adults stop breathing this way?…
+The same breath work that we see children use as they run around and play.
+That same breath that adults… wait, why did we as adults stop using our breath work this way?

 “Wait what do you mean?” is the question I get when I teach this technique in my qi gong classes and in personal life coaching.
 Most people don’t even know they’re not breathing this way, let alone that they’ve forgotten how to do it to begin with.
 “I don’t get it, it’s just breathing right” – is the next question or statement I tend to get when they start trying to do it and realize their muscles need retraining to coordinate through the movement.
 Followed by the process of now consciously retraining their breath for optimal health.
 But what’s beautiful is watching the “aha” moments – those moments of self realization, the amazing shift to grasping how much power they truly have access to in their own bodies, and what’s available to them in enhancing their own personal well being without needing to detour to the gym.

 Abdominal breath is the art of breathing through the diaphragm and allowing the abdomen to push out and in as we breathe in and out.
 When done right, there’s very little motion through the chest and definitely none through the shoulders.